mendix/docs/content/en/docs/refguide/version-control/svn-git-differences.md

 In SVN, it is possible to retrieve changes and apply them directly on uncommitted changes.
 In Git, however, conflict resolution can only be done on committed changes.
 This means you have to commit locally before being able to retrieve changes from other developers.
 The advantage is that you can always see what you changed and you cannot accidentally override your local changes when you are resolving conflicts.

-When making a commit, in SVN it directly goes to the centralized server, while Git only creates a local commit and to submit your local commit(s) to the centralized server you need to *push* your changes (pushing changes is checked by default in the **Commit** dialog box).
+When making a commit, in SVN it directly goes to the centralized server, while Git only creates a local commit and to submit your local commit(s) to the centralized server you need to *push* your changes (pushing changes is selected by default in the **Commit** dialog box).

 | Action      | SVN                                                          | Git                                                          |
 | ----------- | ------------------------------------------------------------ | ------------------------------------------------------------ |